clemson-cal/vapor/README.md

 ### Project file

-The configure script looks in the current working directory for a JSON file called project.json.
-An example of this file can be found in the Vapor root directory.
+The configure script looks in the current working directory for a JSON file called `project.json`.
+An example project file can be found [here](project.json) in the Vapor root directory.

 ### System file